 3.2 We may use your personal data for our legitimate interests in order to:

-(e) send statements, invoices and payment reminders to you, and collect payments from you
+(e) send statements, invoices and payment reminders to you, collecting payments from you and providing refunds.

 (h) send you our email newsletter, if you have requested it (you can inform us at any time if you no longer require the newsletter)